| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 statements; they have no cv-qualifiers, outputs, inputs, or clobbers.

-All of the strings will be NUL
+All of the strings will be NUL-terminated, and will contain no

-embedded NUL
+embedded NUL-characters.

-If the assembly statement is declared volatile
+If the assembly statement is declared volatile, or if the

 statement was not an extended assembly statement, and is therefore

-implicitly volatile, then the predicate ASM_VOLATILE_P
+implicitly volatile, then the predicate ASM_VOLATILE_P will hold

-of the ASM_STMT
+of the ASM_STMT.

 BREAK_STMT

-Used to represent a break
+Used to represent a break statement.
+There are no additional

 fields.